UBC-MDS/introduction-machine-learning/chapters/module1.md

 <codeblock id="01_22">

-- make sure you are using the correct functions
+- Make sure you are using the correct functions
 - Are you using the model named `model`?

 </codeblock>